RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_active_active_subscription_regions.md

 * `local_write_operations_per_second` - (Required) Local write operations per second for this active-active region
 * `local_read_operations_per_second` - (Required) Local read operations per second for this active-active region

+## Attribute Reference

+* `latest_backup_status` - An object containing the JSON-formatted response detailing the latest backup status (or an error if the lookup failed).

 ### Timeouts